Ideas-on-Stage/ideasonstage.com/content/news/2018-02-16-the-darkest-hour-presentation-lessons.en.md

 So, during the Christmas holidays, he collected feedback and stories from his teams across Europe.
 In his talk, delivered before several hundred sales managers, he incorporated several personal stories that made the difference.
 “Wendy from the UK told me…, Karl from Germany…, etc.” He truly connected with his audience and showed them he cared.

-*"Courage is what it takes to stand up and speak; courage is also what it takes to sit down and listen." - Winston Churchill*
+*"Courage is what it takes to stand up and speak; courage is also what it takes to sit down and listen.”—Winston Churchill*

 <br>
 #### 2. Prepare to sweat.